stevenspiel/survery_doge/README.md

 ### How to Run

+Requirements: working postgres installed.

-Clone the repo to your local machine.
+1. Clone the repo to your local machine.

-Run:
+2. Run:
 ```
 bundle
 ```

-Then run:
+3. Then run:
 ```
 shotgun
 ```

-That should get the site running localy on your machine.
+4. That should get the site running localy on your machine.
-Then visit the local host address it shows you, usually "localhost:9393".
+Then in your browser, visit the local host address it shows you.
+It's usually "localhost:9393".

 ### Schema